 History of Miso Soup in Japan

 Miso has been part of Japanese life and culture for more than 1300 years.
 Apparently, it was first introduced to Japan by the Chinese in the 7th century.
 At that time, miso was a luxury item only used by the rich and elite.
-It was also not used as a seasoning, but instead, eaten directly.
+It was also not used as a seasoning but instead, eaten directly.

 It was around the Kamakura period (1185-1333) that Buddhist monks brought suribachi (pestle and mortar) from China and it became easier to grind grains and beans, which could then be dissolved in water to make soup.
 With this development, miso soup was born.

-Going into the Edo period (1603-1868) miso began to spread into the lives of ordinary people, and miso soup began to appear on every family's dinner table.
+Going into the Edo period (1603-1868) miso began to spread into the lives of ordinary people, and miso soup began to appear on every family’s dinner table.
+Since then, miso soup has always been a part of Japanese life.

 The core of miso soup consists of dashi stock and miso paste.
 But what else do we add to the soup?
 Here are some examples of common miso soup ingredients.